About conservation areas

 Maps of conservation areas

-Current maps of conservation areas in Reigate & Banstead can be found using My Maps if the 'conservation areas' tab is ticked under the heritage map category.
+Current maps of conservation areas in Reigate & Banstead can be found using Where I Live if the 'conservation areas' tab is ticked under the heritage map category.
 (Due to Conservation Area boundaries being reviewed and updated, documents such as the DMP, Conservation Area Appraisals and other documents only represent the boundaries at the time of their publication and should not be relied upon for the current location and extent of the Conservation Area boundaries or designations).

 Conservation areas often contain Listed Buildings, and it is not always enough to protect these buildings in isolation.
 Their surroundings and general environment are often of equal importance and conservation areas are intended to protect that environment.
 We have a responsibility to ensure that the character of these areas is not diminished in our lifetime.